willfaught/go-guide/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-The examples show what MUST or SHOULD be done, or what is RECOMMENDED to be done.
+The examples show what MUST, SHOULD, or MAY be done.

 The sections and conventions are ordered alphabetically.